iaziz11/AI-Platformer-Project/README.md

 # AI-Platformer-Project

 ## Description
 This application allows the user to train an AI model to complete a level of a Mario-like platformer.
 Users can create levels, and then train models on these levels.
-Users can also play their levels themselves if they wish.
+Users can also play their levels themselves, if they wish.
 <p align="center">
   <img src="./img/sampleimg.PNG" alt="sample" width="700" height="400">
 </p>